- Articling is Gaining Relevant Work Experience under the Guidance of a Sponsor (Registered Member).

 - When going through the matrix, make notes on the requirements you think you have already completed.
 This will also give you an idea of how close or far off you are from completing the requirements.

-- If you find that your competency is lacking in one or more of the 4 RFT Practice Areas, it is recommended you complete the appropriate online BCIT courses before you submit your assessment.
+- If you find that your competency is lacking in one or more of the four RFT practice areas, it is recommended you complete the appropriate courses from any of the ABCFP recognized diploma programs before you submit your assessment.

 - Start preparing your portfolio.
 Also email the registration department to inform them that you are preparing your submission.